The most impulsive player in the house makes big moves, potentially destroying an alliance and changing the direction of the game

 It’s crazy how many of the guys in the house are playing such emotionally sensitive games.
 Devin and Caleb Reynolds had it out, too, with Devin declaring the alliance dead and Caleb telling him he’d go home next week.
 Then, they were all trying to make up later.
 Again, just like when little kids fight.

 The more emotionally mature players can only sit back and watch in shock and awe at the insanity playing out.
 And yet, these volatile ticking time bombs are the ones running the show.
-The quieter players are probably hoping that those players will all implode and get themselves booted from the game.
+The quieter players are probably hoping that those players will all implode and get themselves booted from

 For the viewers, though, their emotionally immature outbursts are keeping things interesting during these early weeks of the game.
 The Bomb Squad could have been quietly and systematically eliminating everyone in the house week after week.
 It would have been good for them, but it would have made for boring television.